 Corn growth and development

-Learn what to look for when checking stand establishment, staging corn and why staging corn for management decisions is important.
-Common injury symptoms to look for in the field will also be discussed.
+Learn how to stage corn and why staging corn is important for making crop and pest management decisions.
+Common issues and injury symptoms to watch for will also be addressed.

 Plant Pathology Diagnostician, Extension Program Specialist